Day in the Life of a Women’s Health Nurse Practitioner (NP)

 Dr. Trotter earned her BSN from George Mason University and her MSN with a specialty in midwifery from the University of Kentucky.
 She earned both her post-master’s certificate as a family nurse practitioner and her DNP from Duke University School of Nursing.

 Before joining the faculty of the Duke University School of Nursing, Dr. Trotter held faculty positions with physician resident education in the Department of Family Medicine within the University of North Carolina-Chapel Hill Medical School and was a full-time primary care provider.
-She is a fellow of both the American Association of Nurse Practitioners and the American Academy of Nurses.
+Her current research focuses on the application of group healthcare models to prenatal care, parenting, and chronic illnesses.

 The Evolution of the Women’s Health/Gender-Related Nurse Practitioner Role